 - Advanced Manufacturing Production Credit.
 In August 2022, the U.S. President signed the IRA into law, which is intended to accelerate the country's ongoing transition to clean energy.
 The provisions of the IRA are generally effective for tax years beginning after 2022.
-As discussed above, the IRA offers various tax credits, including the advanced manufacturing production credit, pursuant to Section 45X of the Internal Revenue Code (the "IRC"), for solar modules and solar module components manufactured in the United States and sold to third parties.
-Such credit, which may be refundable or transferable to a third party, is available through 2032, subject to phase down beginning in 2030.
+As discussed above, the IRA offers various tax credits, including the advanced manufacturing production credit, pursuant to Section 45X of the Internal Revenue Code (the "IRC"), for solar modules and certain solar module components manufactured in the United States and sold to third parties.
+Such credit, which may be refundable by the Internal Revenue Service ("IRS") or transferable to a third party, is available through 2032, subject to phase down beginning in 2030.
 For eligible components, the credit is equal to (i) \$12 per square meter for a PV wafer, (ii) 4 cents multiplied by the capacity of a PV cell, and (iii) 7 cents multiplied by the capacity of a PV module.
 Such credit is expected to increase domestic manufacturing of solar modules and solar module components in the near term.
 For more information about certain risks associated with the benefits available to us under the IRA, see Item 1A.
 "Risk Factors - We expect certain financial benefits as a result of tax incentives provided by the Inflation Reduction Act of 2022.
 If these expected financial benefits vary significantly from our assumptions, our business, financial condition, and results of operations could be adversely affected."
 For more information about pending and ongoing developments related to the IRA, see Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Trends and Uncertainties." - Investment Tax Credit.
-At the federal level, investment tax credits for business and residential solar systems have gone through several cycles of enactment and expiration since the 1980s.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Trends and Uncertainties." - Investment and Production Tax Credits.
+At the federal level, investment and production tax credits for business and residential solar systems have gone through several cycles of enactment and expiration over several decades.
 The current federal energy investment tax credit ("ITC") for solar energy property requires projects to meet certain wage and apprenticeship requirements and to have commenced construction by a certain date, which may be achieved by certain qualifying procurement activities.
-In 2020, the U.S. Congress extended the 26% ITC through 2022 as part of its COVID-19 relief efforts, and such credit was scheduled to step down to 22% for projects that commence construction in 2023.
-However, during 2022, the U.S. Congress reinstated the 30% ITC through 2032 as part of the IRA discussed above.
-Such credit is currently scheduled to step down to 26% for projects that commence construction in 2033, 22% for projects that commence construction in 2034, and will expire thereafter.
-The ITC has been an important economic driver of solar installations and qualifying procurement activities in the United States, and its extension is expected to contribute to greater long-term demand.
-The positive impact of the ITC depends on the availability of tax equity for project financing or the ability to transfer the ITC to other taxpayers.
+In 2020, the U.S. Congress extended the 26% ITC through 2022 as part of its COVID-19 relief efforts.
+In 2022, the U.S. Congress reinstated the 30% ITC as part of the IRA discussed above.
+Similarly, the IRA extended the renewable electricity PTC, which provides a tax credit for electricity generated by solar and other qualifying technologies for the first 10 years of a system's operations.
+Both the ITC and PTC are available until a four-year phase down is triggered, which occurs at the later of 2032 or the year in which powersector emissions are 25% of 2022 levels.
+The ITC and PTC have been an important economic driver of solar installations and qualifying procurement activities in the United States.
+The positive impact of the ITC and PTC depends on the availability of tax equity for project financing or the ability to transfer such credits to other taxpayers.